josh-works/intermediaterubycom/index.md

 👉 Have you read (or felt guilt about not reading) _Practical Object-Oriented Design in Ruby_ by Sandi Metz?

-👉 Have you read _Refactoring: Ruby Edition_ by [Jay Fields], or it's predecessor and Java-focused _Refactoring: Improving the Design of Existing Code_
+👉 Have you read _Refactoring: Ruby Edition_ by Jay Fields, or it's predecessor and Java-focused _Refactoring: Improving the Design of Existing Code_

 👉 Have you paid Avdi Grimm for any of his amazing [Ruby Tapas](https://www.rubytapas.com/) screencasts or his [Mastering the Object-Oriented Mindset in Ruby and Rails](https://avdi.codes/courses/moom/) course?